salvatore-passeggia/security-automation-scripts/README.md

 ## 🎯 Career Objective

-Seeking **senior security engineering roles in Switzerland** (particularly Ticino region) where I can leverage my extensive banking sector experience to contribute to organizational security while embracing new challenges in an international environment.
+Seeking **senior security engineering roles in Italy/Europe where I can leverage my extensive banking sector experience to contribute to organizational security while embracing new challenges in an international environment.

 ## 📁 Repository Structure
 security-automation-scripts/